-INDEPENDENT AUDITORS' REPORT (Continued) EXHIBIT C

-Management's Response to Independent Auditors' Report September 30, 2015
+INDEPENDENT AUDITORS' REPORT (Continued) EXHIBIT C Management's Response to Independent Auditors' Report September 30, 2015 arouh David P. Radzanowsk

 I appreciate the efforts and leadership of NASA's OIG and of the auditors throughout the audit of NASA's financial statements and related internal controls over financial reporting.
 Please convey my sincere appreciation and thanks to your team for the professionalism and cooperation exhibited during this audit.